Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Proper Motion and Metallicity Measurements of Carina IV

 Carina~IV was also imaged with the metallicity-sensitive, narrowband CaHK filter (N395) on DECam as part of the ongoing The Mapping the Ancient Galaxy in CaHK (MAGIC) survey (Chiti et al.\ in prep.).
 The N395 filter covers the Ca\,{\sc ii} H \& K lines and is similar to other metallicity sensitive filters \citep[e.g., as used by the Pristine survey;][]{Starkenburg2017MNRAS.471.2587S}.
 To derive metallicities, the survey follows the same approach as in \citet{Chiti:2020, Chiti:2021}, which involves forward-modelling fluxes using a grid of synthetic spectra generated with the Turbospectrum code \citep{Alvarez:1998, Plez:2012} under the assumption of Local Thermodynamic Equilibrium (TSLTE).
 Further details on the TSLTE grid can be found in \citet{Barbosa2025arXiv250403593B}.
 Analysis of the Sculptor dwarf spheroidal galaxy with MAGIC has determined that the metallicity precision achievable with the N395 filter in combination with DELVE broadband imaging can be as low as $\sigma_{\rm [Fe/H]}\sim 0.16$ \citep{Barbosa2025arXiv250403593B}, while the first high-resolution spectroscopic follow-up of six MAGIC candidates found a median $\Delta \rm{[Fe/H]}=-0.06$, confirming the high precision of the photometric estimates \citep{Placco:2025}.

 Carina~IV was serendipitously observed by MAGIC with a single $1 \times 720$\,s image in the N395 filter, and an additional $2 \times 720$\,s dithers were obtained after Carina~IV was identified as a dwarf galaxy candidate.
 For the N395 imaging, we are able to estimate metallicities close to the \textit{Gaia} detection limit, achieving uncertainties of $\sigma_{\rm [Fe/H]} \sim 0.5$ at $g \sim 21$.
-To verify the identity of Carina~IV, we examine the MAGIC metallicities for stars with high \texttt{ugali} membership probability.
-As shown in Figure~\ref{fig:cahk_carina4}, we find four stars with high \texttt{ugali} membership and low MAGIC metallicity (${\rm [Fe/H]} < -1.5$) similar to other ultra-faint dwarf galaxies \citep[e.g.,][]{Simon:2019, Fu:2023}.
-The mean metallicity determined by MAGIC for these four stars is $\overline{\rm [Fe/H]}=-2.0\pm0.2$, which is on the high end of the ultra-faint dwarf galaxy population \citep{Fu:2023}.
+To verify the identity of Carina~IV, we examine the MAGIC metallicities for stars with high \texttt{ugali} membership probability ($p_{\rm ugali} > 0.2$).
+As shown in Figure~\ref{fig:cahk_carina4}, we find four stars with high \texttt{ugali} membership and low MAGIC metallicity (${\rm [Fe/H]} < -1.5$) similar to other ultra-faint dwarf galaxies \citep[e.g.,][]{Simon:2019, Fu:2023}. \cytwo{The remaining five stars with MAGIC metallicity measurements are possibly contaminants from either the LMC halo or the Milky Way halo.} The mean metallicity determined by MAGIC for these four stars is $\overline{\rm [Fe/H]}=-2.0\pm0.2$, which is on the high end of the ultra-faint dwarf galaxy population \citep{Fu:2023}.
 However, the detection of low-metallicity stars confirms Carina~IV as an old, metal-poor system and motivates spectroscopic follow up.
 The individual metallicity measurements for the high-\texttt{ugali}-membership stars are provided in Table \ref{table:Carina4stars} in Appendix \ref{appendix:carina4_stars}.